-The process to become a mentor begins as soon as you let us know that you are interested in applying to become a Big through our website, email or phone.
+The process to become a mentor begins as soon as you let us know that you are interested in applying to become a Big through our website, email, or phone.
 Your contact information will be collected so that a member of our case management staff can call you to discuss volunteer eligibility, explain the intake process, and to answer any questions that you may have.
 After that initial contact, the case manager will send you an application or you can apply online.
 Once your application is received, a case manager will call you to schedule an interview.
-After you are interviewed, the remaining steps will be completed including additional reference checks, home visit, background checks, fingerprinting, and mandatory mentor training session which are held monthly.
-Once all steps are completed, your completed file will be assessed for acceptance or non-acceptance and you will receive a letter indicating this decision.
+After you are interviewed, the remaining steps will be completed including additional reference checks, home visit, background checks, fingerprinting, and a mandatory mentor training session which is held monthly.
+Once all steps are completed, your completed file will be assessed for acceptance or non-acceptance, and you will receive a letter indicating this decision.
 The entire screening process takes between 5 weeks to 8 weeks and is designed to ensure the safety of the children in our program and prepare our mentors for a healthy and successful match.

 Our enrollment process is designed not only to ensure the safety of our children, but also to help us select the right Big for each child.
 We get to know you first, so our case management team can properly match you with a child that we feel will be a compatible and successful match.
 We take into account your life experiences, personality, interests, experience with children, preferences, and location.
 We then look at the children in our program waiting to be matched and recommend a match based on all information gathered from the volunteer, child, and parent.

 Being a mentor costs nothing, although there may be costs associated with the activities Bigs and Littles choose to engage in.
 We encourage Bigs and Littles to plan activities that involve low or no cost so that the focus remains on the friendship that is being built.
-For example, it costs nothing to go hiking, jogging or to spend time in the park, yet these are activities that can lead to special moments for both Big and Littles.
-Keep in mind that the Big Brothers Big Sisters agency has several events and outings that you can attend and we often offer free tickets to sporting and cultural events.
+For example, it costs nothing to go hiking, jogging, or to spend time in the park, yet these are activities that can lead to special moments for both Big and Littles.
+Keep in mind that the Big Brothers Big Sisters agency has several events and outings that you can attend, and we often offer free tickets to sporting and cultural events.

-One of the things that makes our mentoring program unique is that they are supported by highly-trained, professional staff.
+One of the things that makes our mentoring program unique is that matches are supported by highly-trained, professional staff.
 Each match is assigned their own case manager that will provide ongoing support, guidance, problem solving, feedback, and information as needed.
 Case managers speak monthly (and certainly more often as needed) with the Big, Little, and parent to ensure child safety and healthy positive relationship development.

 You don’t need any special skills to be a mentor.
 All you need to be is yourself